edgedb/easy-edgedb/chapter20/index.md

 abstract annotation warning;
 ```

-because by default a type {ref}`can only have annotations <docs:ref_datamodel_annotations>` called `title`, `description`, or `deprecated`.
+This was necessary because by default a type {ref}`can only have annotations <docs:ref_datamodel_annotations>` called `title`, `description`, or `deprecated`.
 We only used annotations for fun for this one type, because nobody else is working on our database yet.
 But if we made a real database for a game with many people working on it, we would put annotations everywhere to make sure that they know how to use each type.

 Our `Lord` type was only created to show how to use `constraint expression on`, which lets us make our own constraints: